Wednesday, July 03, 2013

 Another problem that can occur with our problem solving is the tendency to want the solution NOW!
 It is hard to be patient when we know what we want and can't or don't have it.
 But being patient and using our thoughts to help us find answers may not come all at once.
 It's usually a process when confronted inch by inch they say it is a cinch, but yard by yard is hard.
 Sometimes resolution comes by taking steps to reach that destination.
 We are all on a journey here and line upon line, precept upon precept will help us reach our goals.

-When this mortal life is over I will be the product of my life.
-I (we) have been given a commandment to love God with all of our mind.
-Our mind controls our bodies and what we do with our bodies leads to happiness or misery.
-As we remain worthy, the Lord teaches us what to do with our thoughts by the influence of the spirit.
-What I(we) desire and think about helps decide our eternal destiny
+When this mortal life is over, I will be the product of my thoughts, choices, and desires.
+We are commanded to love God with all our mind.
+Our minds guide our bodies, and what we do with our bodies leads to happiness or misery.
+As we remain worthy, the Spirit teaches us how to think.
+What we desire and dwell upon shapes our eternal destiny.

 George Albert Smith warned, "If you cross to the devils side of that line ONE INCH you are in the tempters power and if he is successful, you will not be able to think or even reason properly because you will have lost the spirit of the Lord."